maxmind/GeoIP2-php/README.md

 This code requires PHP 5.3 or greater.
 Older versions of PHP are not supported.

+This library works and is tested with HHVM.

 This library also relies on the [Guzzle HTTP client](http://guzzlephp.org/) and the [MaxMind DB Reader](https://github.com/maxmind/MaxMind-DB-Reader-php).